6.3. Application Information¶

 TCP | 5432 | Default port PostgreSQL server listens on |

-To use Network - PsExec collection (Network - PsExec), Windows endpoints must have file sharing enabled so that the Collector can be copied over.
+To use Network - PsExec collection (Add Over The Network - PsExec Launch), Windows endpoints must have file sharing enabled so that the Collector can be copied over.
 This data is sent from the Cyber Triage application to the target system on the following port:

 Ports Required on Target Machine for Network - PsExec | ||